MorleyDev/functional-pipe-js/README.md

 # Functional Pipe JS

-A ponyfill for the proposed Pipeline operator |> alongside utility Iterable mapreduce operations.
+A ponyfill for the proposed Pipeline operator |> alongside utility Iterable mapreduce operations and a Maybe Monad that has pipeable operators.

 Example usage: